 As this example illustrates, it’s important to seal the envelope completely.
 One of spray foam’s biggest selling points is its air-sealing ability, but it can’t seal places where it’s not sprayed.
 One of the nice things about using spray foam in new construction is that you can do a Blower Door test before the drywall goes in.
 Even better, you can test for leaks with a fog machine.

-Spray foam installers didn't understand the building envelope and sprayed either too little or too much.
+3. Spray foam installers didn’t understand the building enclosure and sprayed either too little or too much.

-In complex houses, seeing exactly where the building envelope is can be a challenge.
+In complex houses, seeing exactly where the building enclosure is can be a challenge.
 If the installer misses areas, it may or may not be an air leak, but it will definitely be a thermal bypass because of the lack of insulation.
-Every part of the building envelope must be insulated, or the home will have excess heat loss/gain.
+Every part of the building enclosure must be insulated, or the home will have excess heat loss/gain.

 Don’t assume that just because a home is insulated with spray foam that it’s automatically a winner.
 Every product has its pitfalls, and spray foam is no exception.
 The good news, though, is that spray foam’s problems are generally less frequent and easier to overcome with proper planning and follow through.

 A tool to monitor your IAQ: the Awair Element*

 Spray foam insulation in your home can put volatile organic compounds (VOCs) into your indoor air.
 The Awair Element* indoor air quality monitor is one of the best tools for keeping an eye on how good—or bad—your IAQ really is.
 I have two of these monitors in my house and find them indispensable for more than just VOCs.
 If you find the VOCs are running too high, ventilation should be part of the solution.